abs-tudelft/sbd/src/lab2/assignment.md

   (`s3://<your-bucket>/output.orc`)

 - Scalability comes at a cost, you can't ignore a proper trade-off between runtime and cost.
-For example,decreasing the run time by 10% while increasing the monetary cost by 500% is typically not acceptable.
+For example, decreasing the run time by 10% while increasing the monetary cost by 500% is typically not acceptable.

 ### Data sets